 Development proposals that do not otherwise require a Master Plan may voluntarily apply for a Master Plan approval.

 C. Components of a Master Plan Site Plan Requirements.
-The master planning site plans must documents shall contain the following:
+In addition to the requirements of 19.15.060, master planning site plans must documents shall contain the following:

 1. Surrounding streets and properties.